BastiDood/c-data-structures/README.md

 # Build all targets in release mode (if supported by the generator)
 just build Release

-# Convenience aliases for running the build binaries
+# Convenience aliases for running the built binaries
 just run singly
 just run doubly
 ```